Planning Permission In Portugal

 There are three stages to navigate when applying for planning permission in Portugal.

-The first stage should be carried out before you purchase the land or ruin, just to make sure that you really can build there.
-We do not advise buying a land plot in Portugal, that does not have either viability to construct, or a current project approved.
+We do not advise buying a land plot in Portugal that does not have either viability to construct or a current project approved.
 Before making any decisions about building a house in Portugal, look here.

 Viabilidade de Construção (Viability to Construct)

-This document is called the viabilidade de construção (Viability to Construct), this will have to be applied for by the current owner, it will be valid for at least one year, some town halls give longer.
-It is not a legal requirement to get this document, but it is cheap and does not take long, unless it has to go to a district for a decision, in which case you are certainly going to want to know.
+This document is called the viabilidade de construção (Viability to Construct).
+This document will have to be applied for by the current owner, it will be valid for at least one year, and some town halls give longer.
+It is not a legal requirement to get this document, but it is cheap and does not take long unless it has to go to a district for a decision, in which case you are certainly going to want to know.